Value Drifts: Tracing Value Alignment During LLM Post-Training: Analyzing Value Drifts During Preference Optimization

 \section{Analyzing Value Drifts During Preference Optimization}

-Our findings in \S\ref{sec:preference-optimization} raise the question of whether the lack of value drift during preference optimization is an inherent property of these algorithms, or whether it contingent on the preference dataset used.
-We hypothesize that the primary cause is a low \textit{value-gap} in standard preference datasets like UltraFeedback, \textit{i.e.}, the chosen and rejected responses largely show a similar distribution of values, which provides weak signals for value-reshaping post SFT,\footnote{Upon analysis, we indeed find that preference pairs often differ only in style or tone, rather than in terms of stance and detail more about the stance distribution analysis in \Cref{app:pref_data_distribution}.
-This aligns with previous work \citep{obi2024value, zhang2025cultivating} that audits these datasets.\looseness=-1} which we investigate in the following.
+Our findings in \S\ref{sec:preference-optimization} raise the question of whether the lack of value drift during preference optimization is an inherent property of these algorithms, or contingent on the preference dataset used.
+We hypothesize that this behavior is primarily driven by a \textit{low value-gap} in standard preference datasets like UltraFeedback and HH-RLHF, \textit{i.e.}, chosen and rejected responses tend to exhibit a similar underlying distribution of values, providing only weak signals for reshaping values beyond those established during SFT.
+To investigate, we estimate the latent stance distributions of both preference datasets.
+As shown in \Cref{app:pref_data_distribution}, we observe only minor differences in stance between most preferred and dispreferred responses.
+Instead, most preference pairs differ primarily along surface-level stylistic dimensions, such as verbosity, tone, or writing style, rather than in stance or underlying values.
+This observation is consistent with prior audits, which likewise report limited value-level contrast between preference pairs \citep{obi2024value, zhang2025cultivating, movva2025whatshumanfeedbacklearning}.